 We recently compared different solitaire engagement rings based on carat weight and cut—but what about a halo?
 We know that around 22% of women prefer a halo style, and choosing the right carat weight for your center stone is important for getting the look you love.

-Here, we’ll compare solitaires side-by-side with halos in some of our popular carat weights, to show how much bigger and bolder the halo style can look.
+Here, we’ll compare solitaires side-by-side with halos in some of our popular carat weights, to show how much bigger and bolder the halo engagement ring style can look.

 HALF CARAT HALO